10.5. Headless Mode¶

 Concept¶

-Although Backend.AI GO is a desktop application, its core is decoupled:
+Although Backend.AI GO ships as a desktop app, its core runtime is shared:

-- Backend (Rust): Handles model inference, the API server, and the Continuum Router.
+- Shared Rust runtime: Handles model inference, process orchestration, the Management API, and the Continuum Router.

 Operation¶